-David Owens brings excellent playing and coaching experience to the Brookside Soccer Club competitive program.
+David Owens brings excellent playing and coaching experience to Brookside Soccer Club.
 He has been the Head Men’s Soccer Coach and Athletics Coordinator for Metropolitan Community College-Blue River since 2007.
 At MCC-Blue River, Coach Owens earned National Junior College Athletic Association Region 16 Coach of the Year honors in 2010 and 2014 when guiding the team to two NJCAA Region 16 Championships.
-Additionally, he coached club soccer for Futura Futbol Club from 2008 to 2013.
-Coach Owens gained further experience as a coach and athletic director for People to People, Sports Ambassadors from 2002-2011.
-This includes tournaments in Brazil, Austria, Netherlands and New Zealand.
+Additionally, he coached for Futura Futbol Club from 2008 to 2013 and with People to People, Sports Ambassadors from 2002 to 2011.
+P2P trips include tournaments in Brazil, Austria, Netherlands and New Zealand.

 Coach Owens holds a USSF D license and is working towards a Master’s Degree in Coaching & Athletic Administration through the University of Concordia Irvine and a USSF D coaching license.

 Email Address: David.Owens@mcckc.edu